 Ruth said other towns have moved their caucuses into the town shop, where road equipment is stored, or to the fire station, to provide additional space and ventilation.

-That’s the case in the town of Clinton, a community a community of fewer than 2,000 people southeast of La Crosse, said Town Clerk Sandy Schweiger.
+That’s the case in the town of Clinton, a community just east of Beloit on the Illinois border, said Town Clerk Sandy Schweiger.
 That caucus has been relocated from the town hall and into the town shop to better space out chairs.
 Officials will request participants to wear masks, and they will make hand sanitizer available at the Jan.
 16 caucus, she said.